s-cart/s-cart/readme.md

 </p>

 ## About S-cart
-S-Cart is a free e-commerce website project for businesses, built on the Laravel framework.
+SCart e-commerce: Free open source for businesses, built on the Laravel framework.
 Our highest goals are aimed at general users:
 - Customers do not need to know much about technology.
 - Powerful system, many useful functions.